Pumpkin Pecan Cookies {gluten-free & vegan--keto option}

 • Combine pumpkin, oil, sweetener, vanilla and water in a medium bowl.

-• Place all dry ingredients except nuts in a large bowl.
+• Place all dry ingredients except nuts in a large mixing bowl.
 Mix well until combined.

 • Add wet ingredients to dry.